breadbread1984/BayesianMethodsForHackersDemos/README.md

 ## Introduction

-the demo programs in the book is scattered and a little lengthy. this project provides a trimmed demos dedicated for TF 2.0.
+the demo programs in the book is scattered and a little lengthy. this project provides trimmed demos dedicated for TF 2.0.

 ## How to install tensorflow probability